 A Heavy Anti-Aircraft Battery was sited at Fort Lytton during WW2.
-It consisted of four QF 3.7-inch heavy anti-aircraft guns.
-Each gun was in its own protective emplacement (gun pit) consisting of a polygonal concrete block wall with protective earth piled around the outside.
-The resulting structure looked like a grassy mound.
-The four gun pits were sited around a central command post which formed a fifth mound.
-The command post contained instruments for estimating data such as aircraft speed, height and direction, and an electro-mechanical predictor (computer) which calculated bearing, elevation and fuse-time for the guns.
+It consisted of four 3.7-inch heavy anti-aircraft guns.
+Each gun was in its own protective emplacement (gun pit) consisting of a polygonal concrete block wall with protective earth and rock piled around the outside.
+The four gun pits were sited around a command post.
+The command post contained instruments for estimating data such as aircraft range, height and direction, and an electro-mechanical computer (predictor) which calculated bearing, elevation and fuse-time for the guns.

 The battery still exists in relatively good condition about 300m from the Fort Lytton Visitor Centre and inside the perimeter of the Caltex refinery.
 The above photo was taken in November 2015 and shows the four gun pits, the outside of each being covered in grass.

-The following 9 photographs are from the Australian War Memorial.
-They were taken at Fort Lytton on 11 November 1943 by Ronald Noel Keam.
+The following photographs are from the Australian War Memorial.
+They were taken at Fort Lytton on 11 November 1943 by Ronald Noel Keam, an official photographer.
 The gunners are from 385th Troop, 6th Australian Heavy Anti-Aircraft Battery.

-A model of the battery is on display in the Visitor Centre.
+A detailed model of the site is on display in the Old Artillery Store building.